Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 Documented Evidence Detailing the Customized Approach

-Appendix D: Customized Approach in PCI DSS provides a framework for entities that do not implement the standard requirements in the usual way.
-For each requirement that an entity meets with a customized approach, it must provide a controls matrix and a risk analysis.
+Appendix D: Customized Approach in PCI DSS provides a framework for entities that meet a requirement using customized controls rather than the standard Defined Approach.
+For each requirement met this way, the entity must provide documented evidence, including at minimum a controls matrix and a risk analysis.

 Controls Matrix: This matrix outlines the specific security controls the entity is using, ensuring that they meet the same security objectives as the standard PCI DSS requirements.